 GenderBLUR is a student organization and support group for transgender, gender queer, gender variant, questioning, and ally students.

 Meeting Time: Wednesdays at 6:30pm in the Rainbow Lounge, UU313

 The Rainbow Lounge is a space for LGBTQ students and allies.
 It is located in the Center for Student Diversity, UU313, on the 3rd floor of the University Union.
 It is a great place to meet and hang out with other LGBTQA people in an accepting and welcoming atmosphere.
 The RL also contains many LGBT resources such as books, magazines, and movies and is typically open Monday through Friday from 8am-5pm.

 The TU Counseling Center is well trained to positively serve transgender or gender variant students that would like one-on-one, confidential support.
 They offer short term counseling (10 session max) and are able to provide referrals to trans-friendly therapists in the Baltimore area (including those on a sliding scale) who are trained to assist clients during the transition process.
-For more information visit the website.
+For more information website.

 Note: If you have insurance through Towson University, you must go to the Counseling Center first and be referred by them to an off-campus therapist in order for the insurance to apply to the off-campus therapist.
 For more information about Towson University Student Health Insurance, visit the website.